 5.25-Inch Floppy Disk

 Floppy disks with a rectangular size of 5.25 inches contain a circular magnetically coated disk medium protected by a flexible outer plastic sleeve or "jacket".
 These smaller 5.25" disks were the second generation of disks, following the IBM introduced 8-inch disks.
 As these 5 and a quarter inch disks were the "smaller" disks, they were sometimes called "Mini diskettes", "Mini disk", or "Minifloppy").
+Although the disk's jacket protects the recording media quite well, the read/write window permanently exposes the inner disk and for storage and handling disks are put into polyethylene (DuPont Tyvek) anti-static disk packaging sleeves or simple paper envelopes.

 5.25-inch floppy disk schematic view, with sleeve, disk medium, read/write window and label